vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now I have to end that sad wail.

 That's Their tale, They tell where to look. <br>
-How would I know why all this stuff, <br>
+How could I give sense to this stuff, <br>
 or know why the tale got so rough. <br>
-I hope I'll know in the next book.
+I hope They'll tell in the next book.

 <img src="svg/book2-part4.svg" width="500" />